Mt Rainier Guided Climb: What to Know Before Booking

 Crevasse rescue training is not included in this entry-level-friendly day school.

-I did not hydrate sufficiently during mountaineering school, so I was dehydrated during our hike to Camp Muir.
+I didn’t hydrate sufficiently during mountaineering school, so I was dehydrated during our hike to Camp Muir.
 Be sure to drink as much water with electrolytes as possible during this day.

 Day 3 • Hike to Camp Muir

 NOTE: *RMI’s website states 4 – 6 hours, but the pace of my guides in 2023 had us up to Muir in under 5 hours, including breaks.
-Consider if this pace suits you before booking.
+It’s intense if you haven’t properly trained.
+Really consider if this pace suits you before booking.

 Day 3 is when you ascend to Camp Muir with a heavy pack.